 The investment income earned by arc21 remains at a level consistent with the lower savings rates available in the market.
-In 2014/15 the actual interest earned by arc21 on cash held on short term deposit was £11,819 (£20,753 in 2013/14; £43,259 in 2012/13).
+In 2015/16 the actual interest earned by arc21 on cash held on short term deposit was £9,280 (£11,819 in 2014/15).

-Looking ahead to next year, early indications would suggest that the underlying Bank of England base rate will continue at the historic low rates resulting in low returns on investments of short term cash deposits for the foreseeable future.
+Looking ahead to next year, early indications would suggest that the underlying Bank of England base rate will continue at the historic low rates resulting in low returns on investments on short term cash deposits for the foreseeable future.